Geometric characterization of Lyapunov exponents for Riemann surface laminations: Introduction

 Applying Theorem \ref{T:main} to the case where $X$ is compact and the cocycle $\mathcal A$ is $\Cc^2$-differentiable (see Proposition \ref{P:moderate_criterion} below), we obtain the following \begin{corollary} Let $(X,\Lc)$ be a $\Cc^2$-smooth hyperbolic Riemann surface lamination and $T$ a harmonic current.
 Assume, moreover, that $X$ is compact and $T$ is extremal.
-Consider a $\Cc^2$-differentiable cocycle $\mathcal{A}:\ \Omega\times \R^+ \to \GL(d,\K) . $ Then there is a leafwise saturated Borel set $Y$ of full $T$-measure which satisfies the conclusion of Theorem \ref{T:VA} as well as equalities (\ref{e:Lyapunov_geometric})-(\ref{e:Lyapunov_geometric_max})-(\ref{e:Lyapunov_geometric_hard}). \end{corollary}
+Consider a $\Cc^2$-differentiable cocycle $\mathcal{A}:\ \Omega\times \R^+ \to \GL(d,\K) . $ Then there is a leafwise saturated Borel set $Y$ of full $T$-measure which satisfies the conclusions of Theorem \ref{T:VA} as well as those of Theorem \ref{T:main}. \end{corollary}

-Let $(M,\Lc,E)$ be a transversally $\Cc^2$-smooth (resp. transversally holomorphic) singular foliation by hyperbolic Riemann surfaces with the set of singularities $E$ in a Riemannian manifold (resp.
-Hermitian complex manifold) $M.$ Consider a leafwise saturated, compact set $X\subset M\setminus E.$ So the restriction of the foliation $(M\setminus E,\Lc)$ to $X$ gives an inherited compact $\Cc^2$-smooth hyperbolic Riemann lamination $(X,\Lc).$ Moreover, the holonomy cocycle of $(M\setminus E,\Lc)$ induces, by restriction, an inherited $\Cc^2$-differentiable cocycle on $(X,\Lc)$ (see Example \ref{ex:2} below).
+Let $(M,\Lc,E)$ be a transversally $\Cc^2$-smooth (resp. transversally holomorphic) singular foliation by Riemann surfaces with the set of singularities $E$ in a Riemannian manifold (resp.
+Hermitian complex manifold) $M.$ Consider a leafwise saturated, compact set $X\subset M\setminus E$ whose leaves are all hyperbolic.
+So the restriction of the foliation $(M\setminus E,\Lc)$ to $X$ gives an inherited compact $\Cc^2$-smooth hyperbolic Riemann lamination $(X,\Lc).$ Moreover, the holonomy cocycle of $(M\setminus E,\Lc)$ induces, by restriction, an inherited $\Cc^2$-differentiable cocycle on $(X,\Lc)$ (see Example \ref{ex:2} below).
 Hence, Corollary \ref{C:main} applies to the latter cocycle.
-In particular, the corollary applies to the induced holonomy cocycle of rank $n-1$ associated with every minimal set $X$ living outside the set of singularities $E$ of every singular transversally holomorphic foliation $(M,\Lc,E)$ by hyperbolic curves on a compact Hermitian complex manifold $M$ of dimension $n.$ Recall from Camacho-Lins Neto-Sad \cite{CNS} and Bonatti-Langevin-Moussu \cite{BLM} that a {\it minimal set} is a leafwise saturated closed subset of $M$ which contains no proper subset with this property.
-By a result of Glutsyuk \cite{Glutsyuk} and Lins Neto \cite{Neto}, every generic foliation in $\P^n(\C)$ with a given degree $m > 1$ is hyperbolic, and hence this gives a family of concrete examples of such singular transversally holomorphic foliations $(\P^n(\C),\Lc,E)$.
+In particular, when $(M,\Lc,E)$ is a transversally holomorphic singular foliation on a compact Hermitian complex manifold $M$ of dimension $n,$ the corollary applies to the induced holonomy cocycle of rank $n-1$ associated with every minimal set $X$ whose leaves are all hyperbolic.
+Here a {\it minimal set} is a leafwise saturated closed subset of $M$ which contains no proper subset with this property.

 We outline the strategy of the proofs of Theorem \ref{T:VA} and Theorem \ref{T:main}.
 In the previous work \cite[Theorem 3.7 and 3.11]{NguyenVietAnh1}, we have developed a general approach to obtain Oseledec multiplicative ergodic theorems for general laminations.
 For the proof of Theorem \ref{T:VA} we adapt this approach to the present context of hyperbolic Riemann surface laminations.